About Jacob Molyneux, senior editor/blog editor

 Looking back on the event, Sumter recalls her competing sympathies at the time, and the way she was gratified to learn that the nursing staff at last found a way to honor the wishes of the patient’s family and also see to their responsibilities to other patients.
 Writes Sumter:

-Seeing this family practice their faith was encouraging for a young nursing student like myself—as was the nursing staff’s […]
+Seeing this family practice their faith was encouraging for a young nursing student like myself—as was the nursing staff’s acceptance and […]

 Go to Top